 You walk into a grocery or corner store and notice a blaze of hot pink and orange boxed in by funky graphics in the beverage aisle.
 It looks like a craft beer display, but it’s not.
 These are functional beverage brands – mostly non-alcoholic and health beverage brands that are conquering the drink world one sip at a time.
+These beverage products, including non alcoholic beverages, are attracting significant investment from both traditional and specialized investors.
 And with more health- and sober-conscious consumers seeking out functional beverages today, opportunities for small businesses to enter the market are growing, too.
+Family-owned beverage brands are also finding new opportunities as family-focused investment strategies gain traction in the food industry.

 Investors have been pouring billions into probiotic drinks, protein and nutrient-rich shakes, and CBD-enhanced beverages that have become the face of functional beverage brands now on store shelves.
+Beverage VCs, as well as other types of investors, are increasingly targeting these beverage products.
 Right now the estimated value of the global functional beverage market is $147 billion.
 By 2027, that market is expected to grow to $224.9 billion.
+Many venture capital firms and private equity funds have invested in early-stage and high-growth beverage startups, and some also invest in adjacent sectors like personal care and alternative meat products.
+Notable investors such as Tyson Foods, through its investment arm Tyson Ventures, have invested in innovative food and beverage companies, supporting technology-driven advancements in the sector.

 Because investment usually follows the product, it helps to know what customers are looking for when it comes to functional beverage brands if you are considering a startup.
 We can start by looking at a few top functional beverage startups in the US market today.
-Then we’ll look at some investment strategies for companies eager to start their own brand.
+Then we’ll look at some investment strategies for companies eager to start their own brand, including how a venture capital firm or private equity fund typically invests in and supports beverage startups.

 Functional Beverage Brands Funding Success Stories

-We looked at three functional beverage brands that are attracting investment to see how the brands, their ingredients and investment stack up.
+We looked at three functional beverage brands that are attracting investment to see how the brands, their ingredients and the capital invested in them stack up.

 Odyssey Elixir